ricardomzz/item-catalog/README.md

 #item-catalog
 A program to manage Items divided by Categories.
+Creating, Deleting or Editing objects requires a user to be signed in through a Google account to verify permissions.
 Provides HTML and JSON endpoints.

 #Instructions